Yukkuricraft/yukkuricraft.net/content/pages/RulesEN.md

    issues and disputes from as objective a viewpoint as possible.
 Staff members have the final say on most server matters.

-3. **Do not create or share R18 content outside of designated spaces**

-   YC's minimum age limit is 13, so be aware when minors are present.
-   Furthermore, ero-rp is strictly forbidden due to risks of activity with minors, which is against U.S. law.
+3. **Keep things SFW (Safe for Work)**

+   YC's minimum age limit is 13.
+As such, we do not condone NSFW content or behavior here.
+This includes your profile, if it's cropped or censored we're going to treat it as uncropped/uncensored.

 4) **Do not ask for promotions**